mritogether/mritogether.github.io/timetable.md

 # Meeting Timetable
 The content will be offered live across 4 distinct time zones (Atlantic, Pacific, Indian, and Caribbean) to span 24 hours.
 Generally, each session will be repeated across two time zones: Atlantic/Pacific and Indian/Caribbean.
 Despite these repeated session topics, new speakers and content will be provided.

-**We offer multiple ways to ensure you have the times correct before proceeding:**
+**We offer two ways to ensure you have the times correct before proceeding:**
 1. Select your time zone in this dropdown menu to see the adapted times in the program below: <select id="timezone_select" onchange="adaptTime()"></select>.
 2. After each heading in the program, there will be a link to automatically add an calendar invite.